KaifArslan/CollaborativeTextEditor/README.md

 - Java 17+ (tested on Java 21)
 - JavaFX SDK matching your Java version

- Download and run
+Download and run the app.
+That's it.
 Or type in the terminal
 `java -jar crdt-editor.jar`

-### Option B — Run the Standalone Bundle (for Windows)

-If you downloaded the `standalone.zip`, extract it and use the provided launcher for Windows in the extracted folder

-### Option C: Run from Source
+### Option B: Run from Source

 **Requirements**
 - Java 21+